Dreamlover (song): Critical reception

-"Dreamlover" earned widely positive reviews from music critics, many of whom praised its production, the sampling of the hook, and the vocals.
+"Dreamlover" received universal acclaim from critics, many of whom praised its production, the sampling of the hook, and the vocals.
 In reference to the common criticism that Carey over-sings and over-uses her upper registers, Cummings wrote "truth is, she is never crass in the use of her amazing instrument.
 On 'Dreamlover', especially, she keeps a close, tasteful rein on the acrobatics."
-Ron Wynn from Allmusic called it personal and intense.
+Ron Wynn from AllMusic called it personal and intense.
 He enjoyed Carey's more mature vocal style on the album, as well as the usage of the hook and the instrumentation.
 J. D. Considine from The Baltimore Sun called its melody "breezy", while The Buffalo Newss reviewer described it as "a sassy, pop rocker with a dance beat".
-Larry Flick from Billboard said it is "direct, unfussy, and profoundly pretty".
+Larry Flick from Billboard magazine said it is "direct, unfussy, and profoundly pretty".
 He added, "The production is elegant but appealingly simplistic.
 Mariah's openhearted singing is up front, where it belongs, with a funky snare and kick-drum just a subtle half-step behind.
 The gliding, devotional pledge culminates in a lovely vocals-only tagline."
-Troy J. Augusto from Cashbox named it Pick of the Week, stating that Carey "tones down the vocal histronics [sic] here, her seductive, captivating voice flowing smoothly and beautifully on this sprite, sparsely produced love song".
+Troy J. Augusto from Cash Box named it Pick of the Week, stating that Carey "tones down the vocal histronics [sic] here, her seductive, captivating voice flowing smoothly and beautifully on this sprite, sparsely produced love song".
 David Browne from Entertainment Weekly felt the singer's soft singing and lack of volume was hurtful to the song, saying she "lost herself."
 He thought the hook was catchy, but overly familiar.
 In 2018, the magazine noted the track's "glorious, frolicking-in-cutoffs groove."
 Blogger Roger Friedman from Fox News named "Dreamlover" and "Vision of Love" Carey's best, calling them "the original hits."